Probing neutrino-night-quark effective scalar interactions from neutrino masses: Scalar interactions in effective field theories

 Depending on lepton number conservation, these operators are categorized into two classes: lepton-number-conserving (LNC) and lepton-number-violating (LNV).
 For Dirac neutrinos, the relevant LNC Lagrangian is

-where the coupling constant $L_i$ in front of each four-fermion operator is the Wilson coefficient, which is suppressed by a factor of $\mu^{-2}$, $L,R$ denote separately the left- and right-chirality, and $p,r,s,t$ the generation indices.
+where the coupling constant $L_i$ in front of each four-fermion operator is the Wilson coefficient, which is suppressed by a factor of $\mu^{-2}$, $L$ and $R$ denote separately the left and right chirality, and $p$, $r$, $s$, and $t$ denote the generation indices.
 Since both $\nu_L$ and $N_R$ carry a lepton number: $L(\nu_L)=L(N_R)=+1$, interactions governed by Eq.~\eqref{eq:LNCLNEFT} correspond to the LNC ($|\Delta L|=0$) processes.
-For Majorana neutrinos, the LNV Lagrangian is:
+For Majorana neutrinos, the LNV Lagrangian is

 where the charge conjugation of a left-handed field $\psi_{L}^c=\mathcal{C}\bar{\psi}_{L}^T$ ($\mathcal{C}=i\gamma_2\gamma_0$) is actually a right-handed field, and vice versa.
 Since the antiparticle of a Majorana neutrino is the particle itself, operators in Eq.~\eqref{eq:LNVLNEFT} violate the lepton number by two units ($|\Delta L|=2$), interactions governed by which correspond to the LNV processes.